openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 <div class='pageNumber auto'></div>

-#### Epic Test of Agility (CR 25)

-Winston, renowned as the finest archer in the land, has been captured by the giant lord Glorrg.
-Glorrg demands that Winston proves he really is who he says he is.
-The giant has one of his servants release four hummingbirds in the air and demands Winston to shoot them all down before they can escape.

-**Success with a twist:** In his signature style, Winston knocks 4 arrows at once and lets them fly.
-All four birds fall to the ground.
-However, the archer was not completely aware of his surroundings, and one of the arrows skewers one of Glorrg's servants, sending the giant lord into a fit of rage.

-**Failure, but the story progresses:** Winston fires arrow after arrow, but he can only manage to fell three of the birds.
+___
 Glorrg is not impressed, and he orders the archer to be stripped of his bow and thrown into the Pit of Beasts.

 ### Fortitude